nanocomposite/Structures/README.md

 # Structures

 This page contains structures build with the **nanocomposite** tool.
 There are two files in each directory: a structure file (PSF format) and a coordinate file (PDB format).
-All MD systems were equilibrated at 300K and 1 atm.
+All structures were equilibrated at 300K and 1 atm.
+Force field parameter to perform MD simulations are available in the following [link](https://github.com/nanocomposite/Parameters).

 The structures are free to use, our only request is to acknowledge the following publication: